Wilkes-Barre, Pennsylvania: 18th century

+During the Revolutionary War two forts were built at Wilkes-Barre.
+Fort Wilkes-Barre was completed in 1778 but was abandoned and burned later that year following the Battle of Wyoming.
+Fort Wyoming (later renamed Fort Dickinson) was constructed when the Continental Army reoccupied the Wyoming Valley and served as a staging area for the Sullivan Expedition in 1779.

-Pennsylvania ruled that the Connecticut settlers (Yankees) were not citizens of the Commonwealth.
-Therefore, they could not vote and were ordered to give up their property claims.
+After the Revolutionary War the State of Pennsylvania ruled that the Connecticut settlers were not citizens of Pennsylvania.
+They were not permitted to vote and were ordered to give up their property claims.
 In May 1784, armed men from Pennsylvania force-marched the Connecticut settlers away from the valley.
 By November, the Yankees returned with a greater force.
 They captured and destroyed Fort Dickinson in Wilkes-Barre.
 With that victory, a new state (which was separate from both Connecticut and Pennsylvania) was proposed.
 The new state was to be named Westmoreland.
-To ensure that they didn't lose the land, the Commonwealth of Pennsylvania worked out a compromise with the Connecticut (Yankee) settlers.
-The Yankee settlers would become citizens of Pennsylvania and their property claims would be restored (prior to the Decree of Trenton).
+To ensure that they did not lose the land, Pennsylvania's state government negotiated a compromise with the Connecticut (Yankee) settlers.
+The Yankee settlers would become citizens of Pennsylvania and their property claims would be restored prior to the Decree of Trenton.
 As part of the compromise, Pennsylvania would establish a new county in Northeastern Pennsylvania.
 The Yankees agreed to the terms.

 On September 25, 1786, the Pennsylvania General Assembly passed a resolution which created Luzerne County.
 It was formed from a section of Northumberland County and named after Chevalier de la Luzerne, a French soldier and diplomat during the 18th century.
 Wilkes-Barre became the seat of government for the new territory.
 This resolution ended the idea of creating a new state.

-In 1797, several decades after the community's founding, Louis Philippe, later the King of France from 1830 to 1840, stayed in Wilkes-Barre while traveling to the French Asylum settlement.
+In 1797, several decades after the community's founding, Louis Philippe, later the King of France from 1830 to 1848, stayed in Wilkes-Barre while traveling to the French Asylum settlement.